 The format of an online master’s degree provides more flexibility than on-campus options.
 Students can decide to take courses full or part-time, and they can take classes synchronously or asynchronously, enabling them to fit the courses into their schedules.
 Also, online coursework means that students can learn from anywhere.

-Online master’s in cybersecurity coursework
+Online master’s in cybersecurity coursework (what you will learn)

 Online master’s degrees are designed to provide the same experience as in-person degrees.
 This means that these programs will likely cover the same core concepts, including:

-- Foundations of cybersecurity
+- Foundations of Introduction to cybersecurity

 - Network security